 Many of the groups that provide free cars run charity programs.
 This can include an organization such as the Salvation Army near you or a local community action agency.
 Some churches may even have vehicles donated to them, and then they provide the car for free to the low income family.
 These organizations, and others, will provide a qualified applicant with a used auto that must then be used for employment purposes.

 Many studies show that having a car is very important to obtaining self-sufficiency, and that the lack of transportation is a huge barrier to employment opportunities.
 These non-profit organizations will often focus their programs on rural residents who have few public transportation options.
 Other groups will provide a car for the unemployed that are close to landing a job or they help low-income or working poor central-city residents without decent transportation.
 These three groups of people have become more isolated from the American economy due to the lack of affordable and safe transportation, and they need help.

-Below is a list of agencies to try for a free vehicle.
+Below is a list of agencies to try for a free vehicle near you.
 The staff there can show qualified low income families or the working poor how to apply for a auto program.
 Some of the transportation services may also prioritize single moms or dads that need a free car for a combination of work, school, and childcare.
 Almost all of the organizations are focused on assisting residents that live in a specific area, such as a state, county, or local municipality, however there may be some exceptions.